prakeerthprasadoff/FantasyStoryTellerAI/README.md

 Update 05/26 - My issued quota of disk space seems to be full.
 I have fixed the issue by requesting for a larger RAM allocation in quest and keep the trained model in RAM after training and use it directly instead of saving the best model and loading trained weights.

 Update 05/27 - The orchestrator/narrator hasn't been generating very good results in a narrator's point of view and I realised that the LIGHT dataset does not really have a lot of narrator prose in it.
 So I have expanded the dataset to include https://huggingface.co/datasets/euclaise/writingprompts which is a Reddit scraped dataset which gives the exact prose style narration for the agent for scene setting.
 I am now training the model on this dataset as well.

+Update 05/27 - The model gpt2-large is bering trained (774M parameters).
+Project Gutenberg has also been initialized with 6 stories to get the fantasy prose style.
+The 6 stories are :
+GUTENBERG_BOOKS = [
+    (62,   "A Princess of Mars — Burroughs"),
+    (170,  "The Wood Beyond the World — Morris"), (1251, "Le Morte d'Arthur — Malory"),
+    (5670, "The Story of the Glittering Plain — Morris"), (9782, "Champions of the Round Table — Pyle"), (20776,"Beowulf — Anonymous"),
+]